Tube Amplifier Startup Procedure

 If the amp emits a squeal it may be caused by positive feedback in the negative feedback circuit.
 If your amp has a negative feedback circuit turn the Power and Standby Switches off, verify less than 30 volts DC at the filter caps (drain the filter caps manually if needed) and swap the output transformer wires on the power tubes and start over at Step 8.

 Verify all the power tubes show yellow heater glow but no red plating or arcing.
+Dimming the room lights can help you see glowing red spots on the plates.

 If the bulb goes dim with all the tubes in place then congratulations, you're almost done with the startup.
 Measure all the voltage on the power tube pins.
 Test your amp with a speaker and guitar.
 Keep in mind the amp will sound crappy with the light bulb limiter in place.
 Power down the amp, remove the light bulb limiter, power up the amp, set the power tube bias and test it again with a guitar.
 You should also record voltage readings for future reference and to compare with known good voltages.